samdow/language-design/language-design.md

 By understanding the pattern, users can expand the language, which Steele calls "a pattern for growth."
 At the very least, users feel like they are contributing to an ongoing project as opposed to using the results of a finished project.
 As a bonus, user feedback and suggestions can facilitate a language's growth.
+The difficulty for programmers is not being able to consider what they would like to see, but considering what a user of their language would like to see.

 ---
 **Question**